 Property Damage $1,000,000.00 each occurrence

-Upon completion and acceptance by Slidell Memorial Hospital the prospective contractor will receive full payment within 30 working days.
+Upon completion and acceptance by Slidell Memorial Hospital the prospective general contractor will receive full payment within 30 working days.

 A pre-bid meeting will be held on Wednesday, June 9, 2010 at 2:00pm at SMH Conference Room B and C, Twelfth Street Annex, 1343 Twelfth Street, Slidell, LA 70458.
 All proposed bidders are encouraged to attend the pre-bid meeting.